Did a fanart of all the skull kid versions there are in The Legend of Zelda in one and got lost in the details. It was so much fun!

-I had the pleasure to work with Círculo de Tiza illustrating a book that encapsules the biographies of 27 women that have influenced our culture greatly with their work.
+I had the pleasure to work with Círculo de Tiza illustrating “Te quiero viva, burra” by Loreto Sánchez Seoane who wrote about the lives of 27 women that have influenced our culture greatly with their work.

 I was one of the organisers of Bemyhuman 2018, an event where the experimentation with innovative games, challenging devices, fresh drinks and good music are key.